FernandoSBorges/Thalamocortical_model/README.md

-# NetPyNE implementation of the somatosensory thalamocortical circuits model
+# NetPyNE implementation of the somatosensory thalamocortical circuits

 ## Description
 This code reproduces the simulations in the following paper: